-During April 1944 production contracts were placed for 200 Hawker Furys for the RAF and 200 Hawker Sea Furys for the Fleet Air Arm (FAA), of which 100 would be built by Boulton Paul.
+During April 1944 production contracts were placed for 200 Hawker Furys for the RAF and 200 Hawker Sea Furys for the Fleet Air Arm, of which 100 would be built by Boulton Paul.

-As the Second World War ended the RAF cancelled their ordered but development of the Sea Fury would continue.
-The first Sea Fury Prototype flew on the 21st February 1945 powered by the
+As the Second World War (1939 – 1945) ended the Royal Air Force cancelled their order but development of the Sea Fury would continue.
+The first Sea Fury prototype flew on the 21st February 1945 powered by the

 Bristol Centaurus XII and featured non-folding wings and an arrester hook and it wouldn't be for another eight months until the first fully navalised Hawker Sea Fury prototype flew

-when a Bristol Centaurus XV engined plane flew on the 12th October 1945.
+when a Bristol Centaurus XV engined aircraft flew on the 12th October 1945.

 During January 1945 the Boulton Paul contract for 100 Sea Furys had been cancelled which left 100 on order.
 Half of these were completed as Mk X fighters and the first one flew on the

-7th September 1946 and the third was sent to HMS Victorious during late 1946 early 1947 for trials.
-After these trials were concluded the Sea Fury entered service with Nos.
-778, 802,
+7th September 1946 and the third was sent to HMS Victorious (R38) during late 1946 early 1947 for trials.
+After these trials were concluded the Sea Fury entered service in August 1947

-To late to see service in World War 2 the Hawker Sea Fury, along with the Fairey Firefly, would provide the 'heavy attack' element for the RN, and would prove itself to be just as good
+To late to see service in the Second World War the Hawker Sea Fury, along with the Fairey Firefly, would provide the 'heavy attack' element for the Royal Navy and would prove itself to be just as good

 if not superior as the enemy jets it faced.
-In fact a Sea Fury flown by Lt P "Hoagy" Carmichael shot down a MiG-15 on the 9th August 1952 one of the few propeller planes to shoot down
+In fact a Sea Fury shot down a MiG-15 on the 9th August 1952 during the Korean War (1950 - 1953), one of the few propeller planes to shoot down

 a jet aircraft.

-By the time production ended 860 Hawker Sea Furys had been built and it was the last propeller fighter to serve with the RN and would stay in service until the mid 1950's.
-A
+By the time production ended 864 Hawker Sea Furys had been built and it was the last propeller fighter to serve with the Royal Navy and would stay in service with the Fleet Air Arm until 1953 when